Skip to main content

 Overview

-To extract fields from parsed documents, include a JSON extraction schema that defines what structured data should be extracted from Markdown content.
+To extract fields from parsed documents, provide a JSON schema that defines what structured data should be extracted from Markdown content.
 The extraction schema is a JSON Schema object that determines which key-value pairs are extracted and how they are structured.
+This article provides requirements and best practices for creating JSON schemas for extraction.
+For information about extraction models and model versions, go to Extraction Model Versions.

-When using the agentic-doc library, you can also pass a Pydantic model class instead of a JSON schema.
-For more information, go to Extract Data with the Legacy Library.
+When using the library, you can also pass a Pydantic model class instead of a JSON schema.
+For more information, go to Python Library.

 Basic Structure